 For each of the next three fiscal years (FY 22 - FY 24), PUC New Entrant Program Administrator will review safety audit reports and assignments for quality, completeness and accuracy throughout each month to monitor progress toward the program goal and objectives.
-The Program Administrator will hold weekly meetings with the PUC Program Manager and bi-weekly meetings with the PUC Administrative Officer/Clerical Supervisor to review the program, budget and to discuss any identified issues.
-FMCSA reports will be generated and distributed to all participants in the New Entrant program for review of the status of assignments and to assist in monitoring the timeline requirements to prevent overdue carriers appearing in the inventory.
+The Program Administrator will hold weekly meetings with the PUC Program Manager and meetings, as needed, with the Clerk Typist III to review the program, budget and to discuss any identified issues.
+FMCSA reports will be generated and distributed to all participants in the New Entrant program for review of the status of assignments and to assist in monitoring the time line requirements to prevent overdue carriers appearing in the inventory.

-Vehicle inspection reports completed by New Entrant Officers will be reviewed by their immediate Supervisor for quality, completeness and accuracy.
+Vehicle inspection reports completed by New Entrant Officers will be reviewed by their immediate Supervisor for quality, completeness, and accuracy.
 These inspections will be conducted in association with New Entrant audits and also on Non-New Entrant carriers.

-The New Entrant Program Administrator will provide monthly verbal and/or written reports to the Program Manager and Administrative Officer/Clerical Supervisor which identifies statistical information, issues of importance, budgetary concerns and proposals for future activities and/or changes in program activities.
-Financial and performance reports will be submitted to PSP for review and inclusion in the MCSAP guarterly and annual reports.
+The New Entrant Program Administrator will provide monthly verbal and/or written reports to the Program Manager which identifies statistical information, issues of importance, budgetary concerns and proposals for future activities and/or changes in program activities.
+Financial and performance reports will be submitted to PSP for review and inclusion in the MCSAP quarterly and annual reports.